chalmerlowe/intro_to_sprinting/README.md

 # intro_to_sprinting
-The point of this project is to make eager beginners successful contributing to sprints as quickly as possible.
+The point of this project is to make beginners successful contributors to sprints.

 The problem has been that beginners need to learn much before they can contribute and they are limited by the sprint leader's availability to help them learn.
-The sprint leader becomes the bottleneck.
+The sprint leader becomes a bottleneck.
 The beginners don't learn enough quickly enough to contribute, so little is accomplished and everyone is frustrated.